Tech-Modernization/helmfile-infra/JSONNET.md

 Note that the Prometheus rules are taken from the already manifested jsonnet output, which can be found in [our sources][bitnami-labs/kubernetes-grafana-dashboards] and the thresholds are evaluated from $.slo.error_ratio_threshold and $.slo.latency_threshold respectively.

 ## Programmatically creating Grafana dashboards
 Creating Grafana dashboards is usually done by interacting with the UI.
-This is fine for simple and/or "standard" dashboards (as for example, downloaded from https://grafana.com/dashboards), but becomes cumbersome if you want to implement best devops practices, especially for&nbsp;gitops workflows.
+This is fine for simple and/or "standard" dashboards (as for example, downloaded from https://grafana.com/dashboards), but becomes cumbersome if you want to implement best devops practices, especially for gitops workflows.
 The community is addressing this issue via efforts, such as Grafana libraries for jsonnet, python, and Javascript.
 For jsonnet implementation with grafana you can use grafonnet-lib.
 With this jsonnet approach, we can re-use these jsonnet "libraries" to build many Grafana dashboards.
 The <code>jsonnet files are a single source of truth for these dashboards and alerts.

 referring to $.slo.error_ratio_threshold in our Grafana dashboards to set Grafana graph panel's thresholds property, as we did above for our Prometheus alert rules.